-Registration will open for camper sessions on November 1st and Mother Daughter registration will open in January.
+Registration will open for 2024 camper sessions on November 15th, Alumni Weekend will open on November 29, Mother Daughter registration will open on January 17, and Family Weekend registration will open on January 31st .
 You can register online here.

 Our session dates can be found here.
-Campers can stay for multiple sessions, and stay with us overnight between sessions, with the exception of Session 5 to Session 6 and Starter Camp to Mother Daughter.
+Campers can stay for multiple sessions, and stay with us overnight between sessions, with the exception of Session 2 to Session 3, Session 5 to Session 6, and Starter Camp to Mother Daughter.

 Tuition fees and discount information can be found here.

 We take girls 6-15; if you turn 15 before June 1st then you are eligible to start our CIT program the next year.

 Campers with food allergies or dietary issues should contact the food service manager at least two week in advance to ensure there is a plan in place to accommodate the campers needs.
 We provide a vegetarian option and non-dairy milk.
 Campers can request gluten-free substitutions in advance.
 We do not prepare substitutions until requested in an effort to save on food waste.
 Please contact our office about this.

 Please make sure the medicine comes with its prescription from the doctor and its original dosage directions.
 All OTC medications must come with dosage instructions as well (i.e. in their original packaging).
 All medicine must be kept in the infirmary with our health officers.

 All medications your camper plans on taking while at camp must be listed on the online Health History Form.
 If you have already submitted the Health History form but need to make changes, please contact the office.